Hednesford: Education

 Kingsmead School, previously known as Kingsmead Technology College, and Staffordshire University Academy, previously known as Blake High School and Blake Valley Technology College, are both secondary schools for pupils aged 11–18 that serve the area.
 Both schools have academy status.
 Hednesford Valley High School is a school for children with special educational needs, which services the local and wider areas.

 Hednesford also contains 5 primary schools, with several others located in neighbouring towns.

 Sport

 The town is located near Hednesford Hills Raceway, a stock car track built on the site of a disused reservoir in the 1950s.

-The town's semi-professional football team, Hednesford Town F.C., nicknamed "the Pitmen", currently play in the Northern Premier League - West Central and won the FA Trophy in 2004.
-The team was unable to participate in the 2023/24 season due to a planned transfer of ownership falling through.
+The town's semi-professional football team, Hednesford Town F.C., nicknamed "the Pitmen", currently play in the Northern Premier League - Premier Division and won the FA Trophy in 2004.
+The team was almost unable to participate in the 2023/24 season due to a planned transfer of ownership falling through.

 The town's most prominent sportsperson is former footballer Brian Horton, who played for the Pitmen in the late sixties and early seventies.
 After a long professional career, he went on to manage Manchester City, Macclesfield Town and Port Vale amongst others.